Extending Python - Conda & Coding Environments

 Miniconda vs. Anaconda distributions

 The Miniconda and Anaconda Python distributions are two manifestations of the Conda package manager.
 The key difference is their respective interfaces.
 Miniconda uses commands typed at a command prompt to manage (install/uninstall) Python packages.
 Anaconda has a graphical interface.
+See this link for a thorough comparison.
 [ArcGIS Pro also adds a graphic user interface to Miniconda.]

 So what is Conda?